How do I store several tags in a variable?

 If you're not aware, a bit is the smallest possible amount of information that a computer can store.
 The famous zeros and ones that computers use for everything are bits.
 One and zero can also be thought of as on and off, true and false, yes and no, good and evil, Honoka and Nagisa, day and night, fuschia and not fuschia, or any other type of situation where there are exactly two possible values you want to keep track of.
 If that sounds familiar, it's because that's exactly how tags work.
 A tag is nothing more than a bit that the OHRRPGCE keeps track of for you.

 Since variables are just information on your computer, they're made out of bits, too.
-Specifically, most variables in OHRRPGCE are 16-bit signed integers, so they're each made out of 16 bits.
-So if you have a way to mess with those bits one at a time, you can use a variable as 16 tags.
+Specifically, variables in HamsterSpeak are 32-bit signed integers, so they're each made out of 32 bits.
+So if you have a way to mess with those bits one at a time, you can use a variable as 32 tags.

 # return whether one particular bit is true or false